I-1-8-4.Complaints

 NOTE:

-To account for mailing time, DQS assumes the complainant received the letter 5 days after the date shown on this notice unless the complainant shows he or she did not receive it within the 5-day period.
+To account for mailing time, DQS assumes the complainant received the letter 5 days after the date shown on this notice unless the complainant shows they did not receive it within the 5-day period.

 3. When to File the Complaint

 The complaint must be filed with DQS or postmarked within 180 calendar days of the date of the alleged conduct, or the date the complainant became aware of such conduct.
-If using the latter, the complainant should indicate when he or she became aware of the conduct and the circumstances surrounding the discovery of that conduct.
+If using the latter, the complainant should indicate when they became aware of the conduct and the circumstances surrounding the discovery of that conduct.

 If the complaint is untimely, DQS will notify the complainant that the complaint is untimely and that it will not process the complaint.